logo Calflora, a 501c3 non-profit

 ID Tips on PlantID.net

 Introduction to Starry False Lily of the Valley: I always feel lucky when I spot this relative of the east coast Solomon Seal ...
-A photo essay from PlantID.net. (contributed by Bruce Homer-Smith)
+A photo essay from PlantID.net. (link added by Bruce Homer-Smith)

 Suggested Citation